Consulting & Resources

 Strategic consulting projects include:

-Thanks to support from Arnold Ventures (new window), CHIR experts provide independent technical assistance and information to federal and state policymakers on ways to protect consumers, promote affordability, and adopt comprehensive surprise medical bill protections.
-Learn more about surprise medical bills and what we offer at our resource center: Protecting Patients from Surprise Medical Bills (new window).
+Thanks to support from Arnold Ventures, CHIR experts provide independent technical assistance and information to federal and state policymakers on ways to protect consumers, promote affordability, and adopt comprehensive surprise medical bill protections.
+Learn more about surprise medical bills and what we offer at our resource center: Protecting Patients from Surprise Medical Bills.
+In addition, with Arnold Ventures’ support, CHIR experts are available to help identify, design, and discuss policies, like a public health insurance option, that promote affordability and contain costs.
+For a dedicated, independent source of information on public option plans and proposals, visit our resource center: Understanding Public Health Insurance Options.

 CHIR experts also work with consumer organizations that include the American Diabetes Association and Community Catalyst to provide technical assistance and policy expertise on changing federal rules and state policies that affect insurance coverage access and affordability.
 As part of this work, we develop resources for state-based advocates, analyze federal legislation and regulations, and identify opportunities for policy changes that can improve affordability and access to high-quality health coverage.

-With funding from the American Lung Association (new window), CHIR experts monitor state action on Section 1332 waivers and analyze state waiver applications that would affect health care coverage and costs.
+With funding from the American Lung Association, CHIR experts monitor state action on Section 1332 waivers and analyze state waiver applications that would affect health care coverage and costs.

-With funding from the Robert Wood Johnson Foundation (new window), CHIR experts have developed a web-based Navigator Resource Guide (new window) on private health insurance and the health insurance marketplaces.
+With funding from the Robert Wood Johnson Foundation, CHIR experts have developed a web-based Navigator Resource Guide on private health insurance and the health insurance marketplaces.
 While designed with the needs of Navigators in mind, the Guide is a hands-on, practical resource for anyone who needs to communicate with consumers about the Affordable Care Act.
 The Guide includes easy-to-read background information on key health insurance and marketplace issues, and provides close to 300 web-based and searchable frequently asked questions (FAQs) reflecting a wide range of situations consumers may face as they navigate our changing health care system.
-Search the Guide.
+Search the Guide (new window).

 CHIR also worked with AARP and IQ Solutions to develop Health Law Answers, an online tool for AARP that provided users with personalized information on changes brought about by the ACA.
 The website allowed users to enter information on their current coverage status, age, state, and income to see how the law may affect their coverage.